004 Plural Whistle Design

 Whistory

-What is striking about the design is the novel approach to the attachment of the cylinder and the mouthpiece.
-The 2 diaphragms are facing each other and venting into the middle.
-Simple and yet a different approach altogether.
+What is striking about the design is the novel approach to the attachment of the cylinder and therefore the mouthpiece.
+The 2 diaphragms are placed in juxtaposition, thereafter, venting towards the center of the body.
+This was a simple, yet entirely new approach altogether.

-Who pioneered the concept of the plural whistle?
+Who is credited with pioneering the plural whistle?

 Whistle Classification